Transgender Identities Overview

-Cross-Dresser: A term used for an individual who dress in clothing traditionally or stereotypically worn by the other sex, but generally do not have an intent to live full-time as the other gender.
+Cross-Dresser: A term used for an individual who dresses in clothing traditionally or stereotypically worn by the other sex, but generally does not have an intent to live full-time as the other gender.
 The older and derogatory term no longer used, “transvestite”.

 Drag King: A term referring to female performers who dress as men for the purpose of entertaining.

 Drag Queen: A term referring to male performers who dress as women for the purpose of entertaining.
-Derogatory term if used in relationship to a transgender woman.
+Derogatory term if used in relation to a transgender woman.

 - Transgender Man